Last updated on August 16, 2026

 Kozilek, Butcher of Truth

 Kozilek, Butcher of Truth is one of the scarier Eldrazi, and thatโ€™s saying something.
-Not only does it provide a beating for your opponent, but it also refills your hand when you cast it, meaning that if itโ€™s answered you still get some fun from it.
+Not only does it put a beating on your opponent, but it also refills your hand when you cast it, meaning that if itโ€™s answered you still get some fun from it.
 Kozilek is a strong card, even if the Titan itself does have a rather strangely shaped headโ€ฆ.

 Ulamog, the Infinite Gyre

-Ulamog, the Infinite Gyre is another Eldrazi Titan that provides quite a beating.
+Ulamog, the Infinite Gyre is another Eldrazi Titan that overwhelms the board.
 Annihilator 4 does exactly what annihilator does, and it can get around some tricky removal thanks to indestructible.
 Give this baddie haste and youโ€™ll have one very upset opponent.
 Although itโ€™s not the last Eldrazi on todayโ€™s list, itโ€™s still big, bad, and scary.

 #4.
 Blightsteel Colossus